phelipetls/mapsbr/docs/source/tutorial.rst

    arcgis.services().head()

-Now, imagine you're interested in FAUNA service.
+Now, imagine you're interested in the FAUNA service.
 You can take a look at the available feature layers like this:

 .. ipython:: python